 LERIE SHELKAR (PEMANAGPO)

-After completing her licentiate in philosophy in Saint-Petersburg, Lerie moved to Dharamsala, Northern India, to train in an immersive butoh school in Dharamsala, India.
-She also studied with several butoh teachers around the world, including Atsoushi Takenouchi, Ken Mai, Migui Mandalasol, Flavia Ghisalberti, Valentin Tzin and others.
+After completing her licentiate (Master Degree equal) in philosophy in Saint-Petersburg, Lerie moved to Dharamsala, Northern India, to train in an immersive butoh school in Dharamsala, India.
+She also studied with many butoh teachers around the world, including Atsoushi Takenouchi, Masaki Iwana, Ken Mai and others.

 We often think about mind and body as of two separate continuums or dimensions of being.
 While this might or might not ontologically be true, I prefer to think about the two as of the great Resonance.
 Resonance is a physical phenomenon that occurs when one object is vibrating at the same natural frequency as another one, forcing the second object into same vibration.
 When two sound waves resonate, it means that their natural frequencies match, amplifying and prolonging the sound.
 Putting it simply, to resonate means to involve and be involved into one another's natural way of being.

 As much as the mind affects the body, everything that happens in the body profoundly affects the mind.